Murray Paterson

-Dr Murray Paterson (born 1963) is an Australian songwriter and musician most notable for his collaborations with Tex Perkins and his own recording project, Headland.
+Murray Paterson is an Australian songwriter and musician.
+He is most notable for his collaborations with Tex Perkins and his own recording project, Headland.

+Collaboration with Tex Perkins

 The main vehicle for Paterson's collaborations with Tex Perkins was the band Dark Horses, but he also contributed to albums by Tex, Don and Charlie.

 Paterson and Perkins co-scored the soundtrack for the film Beautiful Kate, the directorial feature debut from Rachel Ward.
 With Perkins he received an ARIA nomination in 2009 for Best Original Soundtrack/Cast/Show Album for the soundtrack.

+Headland

-Headland began as a film retrieval project in which 8mm film shot by amateur moviemakers involved with the Northern NSW surf culture in the 1970s was collected and archived by Paterson.
+Headland is an Australian musical collective focussing on sound-scaping for film, often centred on surf culture and regional coastal landscapes.
+It is directed by Murray Paterson.
+Collaborative in nature, the collective both perform and record by responding intuitively to projected film.
+It began as a film retrieval project in which 8mm film shot by amateur moviemakers involved with the Northern NSW surf culture in the 1970s was collected and archived.
 The resulting score LP, sound/track (HL01), was released in Australia in 2013 followed by a 2014 release in the UK and Europe.
 Subsequent Headland releases are the LPs True Flowers from This Painted World (HL03, 2017) and What Rough Beast (AGIT54, 2019) which was released in the UK through Agitated Records.
 A vinyl EP, Cosy (HL02), was released in 2014.